richardrodgers/montagu/README.md

 Monatgu uses standard Scala tooling: [SDKMAN!](http://sdkman.io) is your friend.

+## Running

+In project directory:

+    sbt run

+will compile the code and start a server at localhost:8080 with an LDP service at: /ldp

 ## Lady Mary Wortley Montagu

     I sometimes give myself admirable advice, but I am incapable of taking it.